 The new requirement introducing governance arrangements are intended to provide appropriate 'oversight' of complaints handling.
-The level of review, challenge and requests for follow-up is not elaborated further in the Conduct of Business Regulations.
+The level of review, challenge and requests for follow-up is not elaborated further in the Consumer Protection Regulations.
 However, firms' own internal thresholds for senior management and Boards to engage in any particular complaint pattern or resolution issue will be informed at least in part by the nature of their business, products and target markets.

-10 / CONSUMERS IN VULNERABLE CIRCUMSTANCES
+CONSUMERS IN VULNERABLE CIRCUMSTANCES